Appendix: Author’s Guide¶

 INET Framework Reference, directly generated from NED and MSG comments by OMNeT++ documentation generator;

-It is a waste of our reader’s time they have to skip information they have already seen elsewhere
+It wastes readers’ time if they have to skip information they have seen elsewhere.

-The text can easily get out of date as the INET Framework evolves
+The text can easily become outdated as the INET Framework evolves.

-It is extra effort for maintainers to keep all copies up to date
+It requires extra effort for maintainers to keep all copies up to date.

 Guidelines¶